anufrievroman/waypaper/README.md

 `--restore` - sets the last chosen wallpaper.
 Useful at launch of the window manager.

 `--backend XXX` - specifies which backend to use, which can be either `swaybg`, `swww`, `feh`, or `wallutils`.
-Useful if you use waypaper on both wayland and x11 on the same machine.
+Useful if you use waypaper on both Wayland and Xorg on the same machine.
 By default, last used backend is used.

 `--fill XXX` - specifies filling type, which can be eiher `fill`, `stretch`, `fit`, `center`, or `tile`.

 ## Troubleshooting

+- If waypaper always looses focus on Hyprland try to add this to your config `windowrulev2 = stayfocused, class:(waypaper) `.
+However, other issues might occur.
 - If wallpaper does not change, first, try to launch waypaper in the terminal and see the output.
-Also, try to change it via comand line using chosen backend to make sure that backend by itself works correctly.
+Also, try to change it via command line using chosen backend to make sure that backend by itself works correctly.
-- If application does not run, make sure to install gobject library (it might be called `python-gobject` or `python3-gi` in your package manager).
+- If application does not run, make sure to install `gobject` library (it might be called `python-gobject` or `python3-gi` in your package manager).
 Although it is supposed to be installed automatically with the package.
-- Please understand that not all backends work on all systems. `feh` is for Xorg, while `swww` and `swaybg` are for Wayland.
+- Please understand that not all backends work on all systems. `feh` is only for Xorg, while `swww` and `swaybg` are only for Wayland.
 - If you use different WMs on the same system, specify the backend when you restore the wallpaper at launch.
-For example: `waypaper --restore --backend feh`
+For example: `waypaper --restore --backend feh` or use `wallutils` which works on both Wayland and Xorg.

 ## Roadmap